ericklein/air_quality/readme.md

 	- SDA to SDA
 	- SCL to SCL

 ### Error codes
+- FATAL
+	- Always throws a DEBUG message and blinks built-in LED at (error code x 1 second) intervals
-- ERR 01: Can not connect to MQTT broker after 10 tries of try# x 10 seconds intervals.
+	- ERR 01: Can not connect to MQTT broker.
+Device must be restarted unless SDLOG enabled.
+	- ERR 02: Can not connect to Ethernet.
 Device must be restarted to proceed unless SDLOG enabled.
-- ERR 02: Can not connect to SGP30 CO2 sensor at startup.
-No CO2 readings will be logged.
-- ERR 03: Can not connect to WiFi after 10 tries of try# x 10 seconds intervals.
+	- ERR 03: FATAL - Can not connect to WiFi.
 Device must be restarted to proceed unless SDLOG enabled.
+- CAUTION
+	- Always throws a DEBUG message
 	- ERR 04: MQTT publish failed.
+	- ERR 05: Can not connect to SGP30 CO2 sensor at startup.
+No CO2 readings will be logged.

 ### to change hardware build target
 - change DHT pin